 3 – Why should you create a thought leadership platform to syndicate a real estate deal?

 Through your thought leadership platform, you will position yourself as an expert in the apartment syndication field.
 Additionally, you will build upon your initial apartment syndication education by having conversations with active real estate entrepreneurs, probing them for the best advice they have to offer.
-Lastly, you will get your name and voice in front of real estate professionals while you sleep, which will help you source apartment deals and private capital, as well as network with potential team members.
+Lastly, you will get your name and voice in front of financial independence retire early real estate professionals while you sleep, which will help you source apartment deals and private capital, as well as network with potential team members.

 Overall, a thought leadership platform will help address your credibility problem, as well as be a tool for finding potential team members, business partners and passive investors.
 So, while you are working on the experience and education requirements, launch and grow a thought leadership platform (here is my guide for how to create a real estate thought leadership platform).